Heidi L. McKinney, PhD, LMFT

 Marriage & Family Therapist

 Heidi has taken a position with a hospital organization in Vancouver, Washington.
-If you are seeking a referral or are a previous patient who needs to contact Heidi, please call 360-218-0596 or contact her through secure email by following the direction below.
+If you are seeking a referral for a new Therapist or are a previous patient who needs to contact Heidi, please call 360-218-0596 or contact her through secure email by following the direction below.

 I enjoy work as a Marital and Family Therapist.
 Listening to the places people have been, and where they would like to be.
 The changes are within themselves as individuals, and very likely relate to their significant relationships.
 It is very much like building a puzzle, fitting the pieces together, and bringing the image into a clearer perspective.
 There is satisfaction in being present to watch it unveil.